AdobeDocs/campaign.en/help/v8/config/replication.md

 ## Data replication{#data-replication}

-Some built-in tables are replicated from Campaign local database to [!DNL Snowflake] Cloud database through dedicated workflows decribed above.
+Some built-in tables are replicated from Campaign local database to [!DNL Snowflake] Cloud database through dedicated workflows described above.

 Replication policies are based on the size of the tables.
 Some tables will be replicated in real-time, some others will be replicated on hourly basis.
 Some tables will have incremental updates when others will be replaced.